djheru/express_web_development/README.md

 * httpOnly - Helps avoid XSS by disallowing client-side access
 * signed - Signed cookie invalidated by tampering.
 To sign, pass a string to middleware when instantiating.
 Signed cookies are accessible through res.signedCookies not res.cookies

+##Session Middleware Options
+* key - Name of the cookie (defaults to connect.sid)
+* store - Instance of a session store (defaults to MemoryStore).
+The session store may support options of its own
+* secret - Secret for signing the cookie, required if not passed to cookieParser()
+* cookie - regular cookie settings
+* proxy - Whether or not to trustr the reverse proxy (default false)